mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

     wide game (n) (plural wide games): Any of various games played by groups in a large area, such as a field or woodland.

-The principle of RadioActiv8[^RA8Name] is quite straightfoward: We set out bases around a neighbourhood park or scout camp, each with a two-way radio, and a sheet of
+The principle of RadioActiv8[^RA8Name] is quite straightforward: We set out bases around a neighbourhood park or scout camp, each with a two-way radio, and a sheet of
-\

 paper with some "intelligence" (a mapping of questions to answers).
 At the start of the game, each patrol[^Patrol] would be sent to one these bases.
 Once they arrive, they radio to HQ, identifying their patrol and current location, and we